 Other concerts included Haydn’s Die Schöpfung in Cologne Cathedral, Bach’s St John Passion with the Munich Bach Choir at the Enescu Festival in Bucharest, Mozart arias at the Settimane musicali in Ascona, Bach’s St Matthew Passion with the Gewandhaus Orchestra in Leipzig and Carmina Burana at the Piazza San Marco in Venice with the Choir and Orchestra of the Teatro La Fenice.
 Song recitals have taken her most recently to the Schubertiade in Schwarzenberg and to the Elbphilharmonie in Hamburg.
 She is also touring Europe with CHAARTS Chamber Artists, appearing at the Elbphilharmonie and the Vienna Konzerthaus and elsewhere in a programme that will also be featured on her forthcoming CD, Fairy Tales.

-At the 2016 Salzburg Festival she sang the soprano part in Beethoven’s Ninth Symphony with the Concentus Musicus of Vienna under Andrés Orozco-Estrada in 2016 and was the soloist at a Mozart Matinee under Ivor Bolton in 2019.
-That same year she made her Vienna Musikverein debut in Bach’s Magnificat under Philippe Jordan.
-Among other conductors with whom she has worked are Valery Gergiev, Nello Santi, Simon Rattle, Daniel Harding, Pablo Heras-Casado, Pinchas Steinberg and Gianandrea Noseda.
+At the 2016 Salzburg Festival she sang the soprano solo in a performance of Beethoven’s Ninth Symphony with the Concentus Musicus of Vienna under Andrés Orozco-Estrada and in 2019 took part in a Mozart Matinee under Ivor Bolton.
+Also in 2019 she made her Vienna Musikverein debut in Bach’s Magnificat under Philippe Jordan.
+Other conductors with whom she has worked include Nello Santi, Simon Rattle, Daniel Harding, Pablo Heras-Casado, Pinchas Steinberg and Gianandrea Noseda.